 You should be able to buy baking soda from any bulk section or loose in a card board box.

 - 1/4 Cup of Aloe Vera Juice or 3 Medium Leaves (from backyard plant)

 - 2 Teaspoons of Xylitol (bought in bulk from Berkeley Bowl beauty counter)

 - 2 Teaspoons of Baking Soda (bought in bulk from Berkeley Bowl)

-Place the aloe goop in your blender (tutorial here) with all of the ingredients on high for about a minute and then strain it through a fine mesh sieve.
-This will keep any of the viscous plant matter out of your mouth wash.
+I blend all of the ingredients on high for about a minute and then strain it through a fine mesh sieve to keep any of the viscous plant matter out of the mouthwash.

 Video filmed with the lovely Christine of Snapshots of Simplicity.